mzahana/indoor-nav-at-risclab/offboard_control_setup.md

 In general, executing such offboard tasks are not feasible due to the limited resources on *Pixhwak*.
 Therefore, more powerfull computers are used.

 Offboard computers can be single board computer (or SBC in brief), e.g. ODROID XU4.
-Or, it can be a fully loaded workstaton, desktop, or laptop.
+Or, it can be a fully loaded workstaton, desktop, or laptop